 One of the key questions government officials must ask is whether the new arrangement satisfies objectives of reducing cost, while meeting the requirement for HIMARS availability; both in the present and in the future.
 It may very well be that the government is, at present, receiving sufficient value, and taking on what it considers acceptable risk.
-Indeed, contractor personnel stated that the government has been able to take advantage of the "residual setup" established under the previous contacting arrangements, in effect relying on the same proven processes and expertise, albeit in a more transactional environment in which spare parts procurement is constrained, ostensibly to reduce program costs.
+Indeed, contractor personnel stated that the government has been able to take advantage of the "residual setup," relying on the same proven processes and expertise, but in a more transactional environment in which spare parts procurement is constrained, ostensibly to reduce program costs.

-The program continues to perform well; response time and turn-around time remain well above the requirement and reliability has remained consistent (See Figure 8).
-During the initial contracts, Lockheed Martin and its subcontractors had invested over \$10 million in design improvements, process changes, equipment and facilities to improve reliability and reduce costs.
+The program continues to perform well; response time and turn-around time remain well above the requirement and reliability has remained consistent (see Figure 7).
+During the initial contracts, Lockheed Martin and its subcontractors had invested more than \$10 million in design improvements, process changes, equipment and facilities to improve reliability and reduce costs.
 This resulted in a high level of system availability; reducing support requirements overall and enhancing mission success.
-The inertia from these improvements have enabled the continued high level of the programs performance and cost reductions.
-According to contractor personnel, DoD costs per launcher are less in 2018 than they were in 2005; the total price of the LCLS support contract in 2018 is less than it was in 2006, even though the 2018 LCLS program currently supports 643 launchers, compared to the 286 launchers in 2005.
+The inertia from these improvements have enabled the continued high level of the programs' performance and cost reductions.
+According to contractor personnel, DoD costs per launcher are less in 2018 than they were in 2005; the total price of the LCLS support contract in 2018 was less than it was in 2006, even though the 2018 LCLS program supported 643 launchers, compared to the 286 launchers in 2005.
 The question is whether the same processes, level of detail, amount of effort, program improvements, cost reductions, and forward-looking approach can be preserved in a cost-plus environment over the long term.